madebyshape/craft-cms/README.md

 # Craft CMS 3.x

 This is a boilerplate we use internally for Craft CMS 3.x projects.
-It's built with the intention of a custom gulp tasks as well as using Foundation CSS framework.
+It's built with the intention of being used with [Tailwind CSS](https://github.com/madebyshape/tailwind-css) framework

 Feel free to use / modify / fork.